wisemansg/projectmanagement/README.md

 # Sales Dashboard — Power BI

 ## 📊 Overview
-This dashboard visualizes sales performance across regions, products, and time periods.
-It helps identify top products, revenue trends, and target variances.
+This dashboard visualizes sales performance across multiple dimensions such as regions, products, and time periods.
+It provides insights into revenue trends, KPIs, and product performance.

 ## 🛠 Tools Used
 - Power BI